Floofball-uwu/IK-Sim/README.md

 Once all above are done:
 - Start with own implementation
 - Fix issues in 2D with some targets being either physically unreachable (limit angles and such) or the IK jumping all over the place.
 NOTE: CCD is better when constraints exist.
+- If constraints don't fix it, figure out how to pick a preferred angle when solving IK.
 - Make 3D Inverse Kinematics, will require Quaternions